Kalan-Lab/SkinBioassayStudy/BiG-MAP_Analyses/README.md

   Paths are environment-specific and must be updated for your setup.

 - **`bigmap.map.cmd`**
-  Example command used to run BiG-MAP in map mode.
-It:
+  Command used to run BiG-MAP in map mode.
+Options provided include:
   - Info on EPIC metagenomic samples (`-b`)
   - Read FASTQ files (paired) for EPIC metagenomes (`-I1`/`-I2`)
   - BiG-MAP.family results directory (`-F`)
   - Output directory (`-O`)
   - Uses `-th 30` threads

-- **`bigmap.map.cmd`
+- **`bigmap.analyze.cmds`**
+   Commands used to run BiG-MAP in analyze mode.
+Options provided include:
+  - `-B` with results from BiG-MAP `BiG-MAP_Map_Results/biom-results/BiG-MAP.mapcore.metacore.dec.biom` (_core genes_) or `BiG-MAP_Map_Results/biom-results/BiG-MAP.map.meta.dec.biom` (_full BGC_)
+  - `--explore` argument to specify explore mode
+  - `-T metagenomic` to specify dataset we are working on is metagenomic
+  - `-M SkinSite` to specify the meta-data variable to categorize samples using

 ### Python scripts
 - **`getGCFidsOfReps.py`**